Data States and Types

 Numeric Data

-- Data represented by numbers, like financial data, statistics, or sensor readings.
+- Financial data, statistics, or sensor readings.

 -